Vasco-jofra/Vasco-jofra.github.io/_posts/2019-04-09-splaid-birch.md

 authors: ["jofra", "pedro-bernardo"]
 ---

-In this writeup we will show how we reversed an implementation of _Splay Trees_, found an out of bound read, and used to cause a double free and exploit the libc tcache to achieve code execution.
+In this writeup we will show how we reversed an implementation of _Splay Trees_, found an out of bound read, and used it to cause a double free and exploit the libc tcache to achieve code execution.

 ## Overview